Intelligent-Perception-Lab/HIBER/README.md

 ## How to access the HIBER dataset

-To obtain the dataset, please sign the [agreement](agreement.pdf) which should be stamped with the official seal of your institution, then scan and send it to wzwyyx@mail.ustc.edu.cn.
+To obtain the dataset, please sign the [agreement](agreement.pdf).
+- If you are a researcher from China, please ensure that the agreement is stamped with the official seal of your institution.
+- If you are not from China, please ask your director or team leader to sign the agreement.

+ Once stamped/signed, you can scan and send it to wzwyyx@mail.ustc.edu.cn.
 Then you will receive a notification email that includes the download links of the dataset within seven days.
+Thank you for your cooperation.

 ## Citation